Weebywoo/marchingcubes/README.md

-# Marchingcubes
+# MarchingCubes

-A Python package to create a shape based on opensimplex noise"
+A Python package to create a shape based on opensimplex noise

 ## Features